vuejs/rfcs/active-rfcs/0000-router-use-loader.md

 </script>
 ```

+> [!NOTE]
-One of the reasons to block the navigation while fetching is to align with the upcoming [Navigation API](https://github.com/WICG/navigation-api) which will show a spinning indicator (same as when entering a URL) on the browser UI while the navigation is blocked.
+> One of the reasons to block the navigation while fetching is to align with the upcoming [Navigation API](https://github.com/WICG/navigation-api) which will show a spinning indicator (same as when entering a URL) on the browser UI while the navigation is blocked.

 This setup has many limitations:

-- Nested routes will force in some navigations a **sequential data fetching**: it's not possible to ensure an **optimal parallel fetching** in all cases
+- Nested routes will force **sequential data fetching**: it's not possible to ensure an **optimal parallel fetching**
 - Manual data refreshing is necessary **unless you add a `key` attribute** to the `<RouterView>` which will force a remount of the component on navigation.
 This is not ideal because it will remount the component on every navigation, even when the data is the same.
-It's necessary if you want to do a `<transition>` but less flexible than the proposed solution which can also use a `key` if needed.
+It's necessary if you want to do a `<transition>` but less flexible than the proposed solution which also works with a `key` if needed.
 - By putting the fetching logic within the `setup()` of the component we face other issues:

   - No abstraction of the fetching logic => **code duplication** when fetching the same data in multiple components
-  - No native way to gather the same data fetching among multiple components using them: it requires using a store and extra logic to skip redundant fetches (see bottom of [Nested Invalidation](#nested-invalidation) )
+  - No native way to dedupe requests among multiple components using them: it requires using a store and extra logic to skip redundant fetches (see bottom of [Nested Invalidation](#nested-invalidation) )
-  - Requires mounting the upcoming page component (while the navigation is still blocked) which can be **expensive in terms of rendering** as we still need to render the old page while we _try to mount the new page_.
+  - Requires mounting the upcoming page component (while the navigation is still blocked) which can be **expensive in terms of rendering and memory** as we still need to render the old page while we _**try** to mount the new page_.

 - No native way of caching data, even for very simple cases (e.g. no refetching when fast traveling back and forward through browser UI)
 - Not possible to precisely read (or write) the loading state (see [vuejs/core#1347](https://github.com/vuejs/core/issues/1347)])

 On top of this it's important to note that this RFC doesn't limit you: you can still use Suspense for data fetching or even use both, **this API is completely tree shakable** and doesn't add any runtime overhead if you don't use it.
+Keeping the progressive enhancement nature of Vue.js.

 ## Other alternatives